Conditional Re-Opening of Club

 Only pre-arranged games or individual practice are permitted.
 There will be no roll-up or public sessions.

 Each Member is restricted to two daytime sessions per week (between Monday and Friday).
 Daytime sessions are the morning and afternoon sessions.
 There are no restrictions on play in the evenings or at any time during the weekends (Saturday and Sunday).
-Both names are to be recorded when making the booking.
+Both The names of all players are to be recorded when making the booking.

-There should be no more than two players on a lawn.
+There should be no more than four players on a lawn, except in coaching sessions.

-You should only play with people from your own household or by yourself or, as long as you stay 2 metres apart, with one other person from outside your household.
+You should only play with people from your own household or by yourself or, as long as you stay 2 metres apart at all times, with one up to three other persons from outside your household.

 Players should make a note of which lawn they have booked before they come to the club; the lap top will not be available to check the booking.